ecmwf/earthkit-regrid/docs/guide/mir/regrid.rst

     :type in_grid: dict
     :param out_grid: the :ref:`gridspec <gridspec>` describing the target grid that ``values`` will be interpolated onto
     :type out_grid: dict
-    :param output: define what is returned.
+    :param output: define what is returned when the input is an array, ignored otherwise.
 Possible values are as follows:

         - "values_gridpec": return a tuple with the interpolated values and the :ref:`gridspec <gridspec>` of the output grid.
 This is the default option.
-        - "values": return the interpolated values only.
+        - "values": return the interpolated values only
-        - "gridpec": return the :ref:`gridspec <gridspec>` of the output grid only.
+        - "gridpec": return the :ref:`gridspec <gridspec>` of the output grid only

     :type output: str
     :param interpolation: the interpolation method.
 The possible values are as follows: